LorenzoGReyes/Lorenzo/README.md

 Got an 80% on the titanic challenge on Kaggle, will probably try harder soon.

 Customer segementation is 200 obsevation data set where you clustering algorithms.

+Sales is some exploratory analysis and linear regression from a videogame sales database.

-Data is from kaggle.
+All data is from kaggle.